nikain28/Movie-Recommendation-System/README.md

 # How It Works

-The algorithm behind our system clusters movies based on user viewing patterns, allowing us to link searched movies with related clusters.
+The algorithm behind the system clusters movies based on user viewing patterns, allowing us to link searched movies with related clusters.
 This approach helps determine the probability of a movie being watched after a specific film, ensuring that our recommendations align closely with individual preferences.

 # Key Features
 1. Efficient Movie Search: Users can effortlessly find movies that match their preferences without spending excessive time searching.